Eyeing a Honda Ridgeline?

 These models also saw their fair share of recalls.
 We’re talking about rearview cameras going dark, unexpected stability assist activations (thanks to water leaks), and even potential engine damage from worn connecting rod bearings.

-The 2019 model added a couple more to the list: potential timing belt failures and fuel pump issues.
+The 2019 model added a couple more to the list: possible timing belt failures and fuel pump problems.
 Not exactly what you want to hear about your truck, right?

 Want the full scoop?